Calebio/Personal-Notes/Azure/az-104-notes.md

 - `SignedVersion (sv)`, `SignedPermissions (sp)`, `Signature (sig)`, `SignedServices (ss)` and `SignedResourceTypes (srt)` are required to create a SAS token

+- A Group cannot be deleted if it have has a License assigned to it, Users can be deleted even if they are part of a group that has a License assigned to it

 - To restore a VM backup follow these steps in this sequence:
   - Create a Recovery Services vault.